RevokeCash/revoke.cash/content/en/blog/2023/ledger-connect-kit-hack-retrospective.md

 In general, companies that develop software have a process in place to ensure that only authorized people can publish new versions of their software, and employ mandatory 2FA (Two Factor Authentication) on their deployment systems.
 This ensures that even if a developer's account is compromised, the attacker cannot publish a malicious version of the software.

-It seems like Ledger did not _properly_ have these practices in place.
-Instead, they allowed developers to publish new versions of their software without 2FA.
-This meant that if a developer's account was compromised, the attacker could publish a malicious version of the software.
-And that is exactly what happened.
+Ledger has confirmed in their most recent statement that have these practices in place.
+However, they also used API keys for deployment to NPM, which circumvent the 2FA requirement.
+This meant that if such an API key was compromised, the attacker could publish a malicious version of the software without requiring 2FA.

-In addition to the lack of 2FA, Ledger also failed to properly revoke publishing rights from developers that no longer worked for them.
-This meant that even if a developer left the company, they could still publish new versions of the software.
-And that is exactly what happened.
+In this case, the attacker was able to obtain such an API key by compromising an API key belonging to a developer that no longer worked for Ledger.
+This means that Ledger failed to properly revoke the API key when the developer left the company, which allowed the attacker to publish a malicious version of the software using this ex-employee's API key.

 ## Lessons Learned